Mini Motorways: Maps

+On April 17, 2023, Dinosaur Polo Club announced a voting contest, where players were able to vote which among the 30 Mini Metro maps would be added to Mini Motorways.
+The voting ended on May 8, after which the winner was announced to be New York City.

+With the release of the "Miniversary Update" in July 2023, and the addition of New York City, London and Mumbai, trains and train stations were included in the game as a crossover from Mini Metro.

 Reception

 Mini Motorways received "generally favorable" reviews according to review aggregator Metacritic.
 Nathan Reinauer from TouchArcade praised the game's soundtrack and minimalistic art style, both similar to Mini Metro.
-Pocket Gamer liked the accessibility options, saying that the colorblind mode was a "nice touch", while criticizing the frantic pace of gameplay.
+Pocket Gamer liked the accessibility options, saying that the colourblind mode was a "nice touch", while criticising the frantic pace of gameplay.
 Eurogamer enjoyed the soundtrack, describing it as "a chilled tumbler of pips and muttering hums and clicks and whistles and honks".
 VG247 thought that the game was well designed to avoid frustrating the player, "There’s an intricate, impossible-feeling balance to this game; it is fiendishly difficult and filled with tactical nuance... and yet it is also joyously mellow".
 Rock Paper Shotgun felt the audio design was informative, singling out the car horns as a helpful sound, "Cues like this help alert you to potential problems in your network, but also let you keep a calm head, and I rarely felt stressed or overwhelmed when my cities went awry".

-The traffic light upgrade was criticized for its lack of usefulness in gameplay, often making the traffic worse.
+The traffic light upgrade was criticised for its lack of usefulness in gameplay, often making the traffic worse.